Reference 04 — Communication flows¶

 | <── STATUS=ERROR(TIMEOUT) ───|

 await is logically equivalent to subscribe + receive-one + unsubscribe.
-The implementation MAY make it cheaper than the literal sequence (e.g., by not creating a persistent SUBSCRIBER record).
+An implementation MAY make it cheaper than the literal sequence, for instance by not creating a persistent SUBSCRIBER record.

 Subscriber Local router Publisher's vertex